tgvaughan/FORTH.jl/README.md

 beyond this: I want to be able to, with a couple of exceptions, be compatible with the description of forth contained in the second edition of Leo Brodie's book "Starting Forth".)
 I'm fairly happy with my progress so far.
-Of the 131 required F83 words, only 21 remain unimplemented.
-These words fall into three categories: those I intend to implement in the near future, those I may possibly implement at some point, and those that I do not intend to ever implement for reasons of obsolescence or incompatibility with the design of the VM.
+Of the 131 required F83 words, only 20 remain unimplemented.
+These words fall into two categories: those I may possibly implement at some point, and those that I do not intend to ever implement for reasons of obsolescence or incompatibility with the design of the VM.

-### F83 Words to be implemented soon

-    PAD

-The word `PAD` is a simple oversite.

 ### F83 Words that may be implemented someday